Floyd Cooper Scholarship

 TRIBUTES HONORING FLOYD COOPER’S PASSING IN JULY 2021

 - Celebrating Floyd Cooper, from The Brown Bookshelf

 - Publishers Weekly obituary

 - Unparalleled: Floyd Cooper, A Literary Remembrance, by Floyd’s collaborator Carole Boston Weatherford

-The Children’s Book Council has announced their plans for an annual Floyd Cooper Day, May 6, during Children’s Book Week.
+The Children’s Book Council hosts an annual Floyd Cooper Day (May 6), during Children’s Book Week.
 For details and a bibliography of Floyd’s books visit the website.
 For a list of Floyd’s books and to support the African American Children’s Book Project, visit Celebrate Floyd Cooper–A Literary Giant at Bookshop.org.